Joe-BN/PostgreSQL_Go/README.md

 # PostgreSQL_Go
-Learning GORM for use with postgres
+Learning GORM in Golang for use with PostgreSQL